 xfhell is an X/GTK+-3 Linux application for Amateur Radio communications in the Hellschreiber "fuzzy" digital mode and it currently supports two modes, standard Pulse-modulated FeldHell and MFSK-modulated FMHell as per IZ8BLY's design. xfhell detects the pulsed/FM tone output of the receiver which represents the "dots" of Hellschreiber characters, by reading audio samples from the DSP in the computer's sound card, connected to the output of the receiver.
 The audio signal is processed by a Goertzel tone detector and is "painted" directly to the Receive window of xfhell.
 Thus there is no software decoding of the incoming signal, leaving the recognition of characters to the human eye/brain combination, hence the term "fuzzy digital" often used to describe the Hellschreiber system.
 An DFT based "Waterfall" display is available to help tune in signals.

 Transmission of Hellschreiber characters is realized by writing pre-computed audio samples to the sound card's DSP and feeding the resultant audio signal to the transmitter's input.
-The transmitter must be in the SSB mode during transmission but for reception a narrow-bandwidth mode like CW-Narrow is preferable since Hellschreiber only occupies about 250 Hz of bandwidth. xfhell has built-in CAT control capability for the Yaesu FT-847 or FT857 Transceiver which, when enabled, can change the operating mode automatically. xfhell now also has serial port RTS control to allow transceiver PTT-On/PTT-Off control.
+The transmitter must be in the SSB mode during transmission but for reception a narrow-bandwidth mode like CW-Narrow is preferable since Hellschreiber only occupies about 250 Hz of bandwidth. xfhell has built-in CAT control capability for the Yaesu FT-847 or FT857 and the Elecraft K2 or K3 Transceivers.
+When enabled, xfhell can change the operating mode automatically. xfhell now also has serial port RTS or DTR control to allow transceiver PTT-On/PTT-Off control.

 Usage: xfhell [-hv]